SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 ## You the programmer

 In your project proposal let us know about your programming experience.
-Don't worry if you don't know SunPy or git.
+Don't worry if you don't know SunPy or version control.
-Many of our students start fresh.
-We will teach you what you need to know.
+Many of our students start fresh and we will teach you what you need to know.

 * What platform do you use to code?

-* What is your experience programming?
+* What is your experience with programming?

 * What is your experience with Python?